Austin College Bulletin 2020-2021

 Austin College offers excellent pre-professional preparation for law, medicine, dentistry, the ministry, engineering, and other professional schools as well as graduate schools.
 The primary and common prerequisite for admission to the professional and graduate schools is a sound liberal arts education.
 The student, in consultation with the faculty mentor, selects an appropriate major in keeping with professional school requirements.
 Special pre-professional advisors have been designated for each area.

 Austin College is one of a select group of liberal arts colleges that have cooperative agreements with Washington University in St. Louis and Columbia University in New York.
 Both universities offer a wide range of programs in engineering and the applied sciences.
-These special agreements offer certain advantages to students, but it is possible for students to transfer to a variety of other engineering schools, both in the state of Texas and elsewhere, provided sufficient advance planning is undertaken in the first two years at Austin College.

-An important part of this advanced planning is the Declaration of Dual-Degree Program, which shows how all Austin College requirements for graduation will be met.
+In order to participate in the Dual-Degree Program, students fill out the Declaration of Dual-Degree Program, which shows how all Austin College requirements for graduation will be met.
 This Declaration must be filed concurrently with the Major Declaration.
 Upon completion of the requirements for the degree at the engineering school, the student also is awarded a Bachelor of Arts degree from Austin College.

 JanTerm is an excellent time to complete a Career Study Off-Campus (CSOC) experience in a healthcare field.
 Special CSOCs in January include internships at Scottish Rite Hospital for Children in Dallas; UT Health Center at Tyler; Medical City in Dallas; Texoma Medical Center in Denison; Texas Health Presbyterian Hospital – WNJ in Sherman; and Texoma Neurology in the north Texas area.
 The Wright Health Sciences Program provides some financial support for summer internships for students who are interested in pursuing a career in the allied health sciences.